epifab/cql4s/README.md

 #### The schema

-Including all tables, user defined types and custom types modelled on top of existing ones.
+The schema includes all tables, user defined types and custom types modelled on top of existing ones.

 ```scala
 import cql4s.*